LIT-Protocol/developer-guides-code/session-signatures/getLitActionSessionSigs/README.md

 3. Connect the `LitContracts` client to the Lit network
 4. Mint a PKP using the `pkpNftContractUtils.write.mint` method from `LitContracts`.
     - You may receive a gas error if your `ethersSigner` has insufficient tokens.
 This can be fixed by acquiring more tokens from [the faucet](https://chronicle-yellowstone-faucet.getlit.dev/) for the `Chronicle Yellowstone` blockchain
-5. Mint a [`capacityCreditsNFT`](https://developer.litprotocol.com/sdk/capacity-credits) and define the requests and expiration date
+5. Mint a [`capacityCreditsNFT`](https://developer.litprotocol.com/sdk/capacity-credits) and define the request limit and expiration date
 6. Use the `capacityCreditsNFT` to create a `capacityDelegationAuthSig`
 7. Define the `litActionCode` and locally create a hash of it
 8. Add the `litActionCode` hash as a permitted `Lit Action` of the PKP